-Both eyes are checked and compared against each other.
-Generally, any change that occurs during your assessment of the pupils can indicate a change in the individual’s intracranial pressure and may signify a neurological emergency.
+Both eyes should be checked and compared against each other.
+Generally, any change that occurs during an assessment of the pupils indicates a change in the individual’s intracranial pressure and may signify a neurological emergency.

-Acute pupillary dilation in patients who have suffered a head injury is thought to be caused from compression of the third cranial nerve from brain oedema and herniation or alternatively from a decrease of blood flow to the brain stem resulting in brain stem ischaemia (Koutoukidis et al. 2017; Majdan 2015).
+Acute pupillary dilation in patients who have suffered a head injury is thought to be caused by compression of the third cranial nerve from brain oedema and herniation, or alternatively, from a decrease of blood flow to the brain stem, resulting in brain stem ischaemia (Koutoukidis et al. 2017; Majdan 2015).

-Assessing the motor function of the patient during a neurological assessment needs to be individualised, and the techniques used are dependent on the patient’s condition.
+Motor function assessment needs to be individualised, and the techniques used should be dependent on the patient’s condition.

-For example, if the patient is conscious, the assessment is made by observing their motor response to commands such as squeeze my hands.
+For example, if the patient is conscious, the assessment may be made by observing their motor response to commands such as ‘squeeze my hands’.
 If they are unconscious or unable to provide accurate responses, you may only be able to assess motor function by observation.

-You will also be taking note of the strength of their limbs, if they are experiencing any weakness, and if these effects are bilateral or unilateral.
+You should also take note of the strength of their limbs, whether they are experiencing any weakness, and if these effects are bilateral or unilateral.

 Generally, this assessment focuses on the arms and legs and will look for any improvement or deterioration in function.
-However, it must be noted that lower limb function can impact on spinal function in some patients and this can then disrupt the assessment findings (Koutoukidis et al. 2017; Mooney & Comerford 2003).
+However, it must be noted that lower limb function may impact spinal function in some patients and this can disrupt the assessment findings (Koutoukidis et al. 2017; Mooney & Comerford 2003).

 Vital signs are also assessed in conjunction with neurological observations in order to gain a full picture of the patient’s current health status.

-Changes in vitals can indicate a deterioration of the neurological condition of the patient and can also provide clues to any other medical problems the individual may be experiencing.
+Changes in vitals may indicate a deterioration of the patient’s neurological condition and can also provide clues to any other medical problems the individual may be experiencing.
 Depending on the findings of the assessment, further neurological examinations and diagnostic tests may be required.

-As mentioned, there have been concerns raised about the consistency of neurological assessments, especially in regards to assessing pupil size and motor function.
+As mentioned above, there have been concerns raised about the consistency of neurological assessments, especially in regards to assessing pupil size and motor function.

-This remains one of the major challenges in regards to neurological assessments.
-To ensure reliability of neurological assessment and use of the GCS, it is important that all health professionals conducting these assessments are:
+This remains one of the major challenges in regards to neurological assessment.
+In order to ensure the reliability of neurological assessment and the GCS, it is important that all health professionals conducting these assessments are: